 The Invention of Wings, Sue Monk Kidd

 An Invisible Thread, Laura Schroff

-Entering Grade 11 (Honors and College Prep) Students choose one:
+Incoming Grade 11 (Honors and College Prep) - Students choose one:

 Let the Great World Spin, Colum McCann